The Perfect Pot Size For Tomatoes

 5 Gallon air pots for growing tomatoes in my urban garden

 This year I am testing out 5 gallon square grow bags for my tomatoes.
-I’m liking the square shape of these though I’m wondering if the corners will be a weak point.
+I like the square shape of these though I’m wondering if the corners will be a weak point.
 The hope is that I can get more soil in around each plant in the same amount of space.

 Final Thoughts On What Pot Size For Tomatoes